Delayed Graft Function (DGF)

 - Have transportation to and from the clinic for your visits.

 What will happen after I am discharged?

 When you are discharged from the hospital you will receive instructions from your nurse.
 You will have to limit your fluid intake just like when you were on dialysis before your transplant.
 You should also limit salt, phosphorous and potassium in your diet.
 This is called a renal diet.
-You should continue to take your phosphate binder medicine.
 When you are at home or in the hotel you must check your weight and blood pressure every day.
 You will be given a urine collection device.
 You will measure how much urine you are making each day.
 It is important to record how much urine you are making.
 Bring the record with you to each clinic visit.
 This is an important sign of your transplanted kidney starting to work.